-The advent of ultra-bright, X-ray Free Electron Laser (XFEL) sources is driving fundamental advances in our ability to study molecular structure at the atomic scale.
-However, as the field of time-resolved molecular movies at the XFEL has progressed, it has become increasingly clear that some of the biggest challenges when imaging atomic scale dynamics are related to building up sufficient statistics.
-Due to the random orientation of the crystal as it arrives at the XFEL beam, it typically takes 1000s of diffraction patterns to image the 3D structure of a static molecule using serial crystallography.
-To make a molecular movie one needs a high-resolution 3D structure of the molecule corresponding to each ‘frame’ of the move.
-Creating atomic scale molecular movies is a 4D problem, requiring orders of magnitude with more data than standard crystallography.
-This is why the Imaging CoE’s access to, and partnership with, the European XFEL is so critical, as it is currently the only X-ray source in the world able to collect 10’s of thousands of images of molecules per second.
+The advent of ultra-bright, X-ray Free Electron Laser (XFEL) sources is driving fundamental advances in our ability to study dynamic changes in molecular structure at the atomic scale.
+However, as the field of time-resolved molecular movies at the XFEL has progressed, it has become increasingly clear that some of the biggest challenges faced when imaging atomic scale molecular dynamics are related to building up sufficient statistics to be able to resolve individual atoms.
+Due to the random orientation of the crystal (or particle) as it arrives at the XFEL beam, it typically takes thousands of diffraction patterns to image the 3D structure of a static molecule using serial crystallography.
+This number increases dramatically for molecular movies which typically involve imaging hundreds if not thousands of individual structures.
+For single particles the problem is even more acute due to the lower single-to-noise ratio for non-crystalline samples.

-- Continue to support external users of Australia’s first serial crystallography facility that was designed and developed by the Imaging CoE in partnership with ANSTO.
+- Four joint ARC serial crystallography training workshops were staged at Australia’s first serial crystallography facility, designed and developed by the Imaging CoE in partnership with ANSTO.